Pravalleka-Jakkereddy/Vehicle-Rentals-using-OOP-Concept/README.md

 To enhance the terminal-based user experience, the system incorporates colored and blinking console messages along with animated ASCII visuals, such as a moving car animation displayed in the command prompt.
 Upon successful payment, the application generates and presents a structured invoice directly in the console.

-This project highlights effective use of core Java, OOP design, and creative console-based UI techniques within a lightweight, terminal-driven application.
+This project highlights effective use of core Java, OOP design, and creative console-based UI techniques within a lightweight, terminal-driven application